-The Nisqually Tribe has lived in the area for thousands of years.
 Carbon dating indicates as early as 5,700 years ago, the Nisqually Tribe inhabited this area, living in a small village at the mouth of Sequalitchew Creek.

-Salmon was the mainstay of their diet and foundation of their culture. .
-In addition to the physical sustenance, this land also held cultural and spiritual importance to the tribe.
+Salmon was the mainstay of their diet and foundation of their culture.
+In addition to providing physical sustenance, this land also held cultural and spiritual importance to the tribe.
 Today, the Nisqually Tribe continues to assert their rights to ancestral lands, engaging in environmental stewardship, cultural preservation, and education.
+The City regularly consults with the tribe on land use planning and development, and has a goal to draft an MOU with the tribe on these matters.

-In 1833 the Hudson's Bay Company (HBC) sailed into the mouth of Sequalitchew Creek looking for a place to develop a fort/trading post to trade European goods for beaver fur with the indigenous people.
+In 1833 the Hudson's Bay Company sailed into the mouth of Sequalitchew Creek looking for a place to develop a fort/trading post to trade European goods for beaver fur with the indigenous people.
 By 1839 the demand for furs had declined and HBC opened the Puget Sound Agricultural Company running Spanish Long Horn cattle and sheep, and growing a variety of crops including potatoes, peas and wheat.
-With the need for better access to fresh water and more space, the fort was moved one mile inland in 1843, relocating it to the south bank of Sequalitchew Creek and west of Edmond Marsh.

-With the passage of the Donation Land Claim and the Oregon Territory White Settlers Free Land Act, settlers streamed into the Puget Sound area.
-In 1846 the Oregon Treaty was signed which placed the boundary between Canada and the United States at the 49th Parallel.
-By 1854, the Nisqually Tribe was placed on a 1280-acre rocky reservation away from the Nisqually river and Puget Sound.
-The Treaty War was fought in 1855 and the Tribe was relocated on a 4,400-acre reservation.
-The U.S. government bought out the HBC in 1869 and closed Fort Nisqually in 1870.

-In 1906 the E.I. du Pont de Nemours Company (DuPont Company) purchased approximately 3,600 acres from Edward Huggins land holdings (the last manager of Fort Nisqually) and other small farmers and opened a plant in 1909 which made dynamite and black powder beginning in 1913.
+With the need for better access to fresh water and more space, Dr. Tolmie, fort commander and Hudson Bay Company official, moved the fort one mile inland in 1843, relocating it to the south bank of Sequalitchew Creek and west of Edmond Marsh.
+Settlers started arriving in the Puget Sound area claiming land through the Donation Land Claim and the Oregon Territory White Settlers Free Land Act.
+In 1846 the Oregon Treaty was signed placing the boundary between Canada and the United States at the 49th Parallel.
+The Nisqually Tribe was placed on a 1280-acre rocky reservation away from the Nisqually river and Puget Sound in 1854.
+The Treaty War was fought in 1855 with the Tribe being relocated on a 4,400-acre reservation.
+The U.S. government bought out the HBC in 1869, closing Fort Nisqually in 1870.
+In 1906 the E.I. du Pont de Nemours Company purchased approximately 3,600 acres from Mr. Edward Huggins, the last fort manager, and other small farmers and opened a black powder plant in 1909 making dynamite and black powder beginning in 1913.
 Once the plant was opened, housing and a company town for the employees was built a mile south and east of the plant.

-The DuPont Company started selling the houses to the employees and the City of DuPont was incorporated in 1951.
-The area comprised of the original company town is referred to today as the "Historic Village" and is listed on the National Register of Historic Places.

-The DuPont Company black powder plant was closed in 1945 with the dynamite plant operating until 1976 when they sold their property to the Weyerhaeuser Company.
+The DuPont Company decided to no longer be a landlord and started selling the houses to the employees in 1951 and the city of DuPont was incorporated.
+The powder plant was closed in 1945 with a dynamite plant operating until 1976 when they sold their property to the Weyerhaeuser Company.

-The land sold from the DuPont Company to Weyerhaeuser was originally intended for use as a lumber mill and shipping facility.
-Instead, the land was transferred to the Weyerhaeuser Real Estate Company and then to a company named Quadrant (which was a subsidiary of the Weyerhaeuser Corporation) that planned to develop a residential community.
-This planned community, comprised of 3,000-acres, is the present day Northwest Landing.
+The DuPont holdings sold to Weyerhaeuser were originally intended for use as a lumber mill and shipping facility.
+Instead, the land was transferred to the Weyerhaeuser Real Estate Company and then on to Quadrant (which was then a subsidiary of the Weyerhaeuser Corporation) and planned for residential development.
+A 3,000-acre community, called Northwest Landing, was planned for this site to include a mix of uses.
+The development concept for the community was inspired by the historic DuPont Village, including alleyways, front porches, village greens, and a neighborhood-based character.
+The first phase of development at Northwest Landing increased DuPont's population and brought new neighborhoods, commercial areas, and community facilities into the City.